-This course develops proficiency in typing medical documents, case histories, medical reports, history and physicals,.
-Additionally, students learn about medical ethics and sensitivity training for the medical office, privacy laws, telephone etiquette, medical filing and handling of confidential documents, scheduling appointments in a variety of medical facilities and medical insurance.
+Students learn proficiency in typing medical documents, case histories, medical reports, history and physicals.
+Additionally, students learn about medical ethics and sensitivity training for the medical office, privacy laws, telephone etiquette, medical filing and handling of confidential documents, scheduling appoints in a variety of medical facilities and medical insurance.

-CAOT 23 Legal Procedures I 5 UNITS - (A)
+CAOT 23 Legal Procedures I 5 ŪNITS - (A)

-Advisories: CAOT 1 with satisfactory grades or equivalent.
+Advisories: CAOT 1 with satisfactory grade or equivalent.

 Preparation of court pleadings and legal documents; knowledge of general law office procedures and specific procedures involved in litigation, family law, corporate law, and other specialties; development of attitudes and behaviors appropriate for the legal field.

-CAOT 31 Business English 3 UNITS - (A)
+CAOT 31 Business English 3 UNITS - (CSU)